Axway/api-builder-docs/content/en/docs/Known_Issues.md

 * #4891: When saving a configuration file in the UI, the editor will briefly display the old version of the configuration while the server restarts.
 Any changes to the configuration will be saved as intended.

-* #4951: When endpoint or flow files with URL encoded characters in the filename are present in a project, unexpected errors may occur.
+* #4951: When Endpoint or Flow files with URL encoded characters in the filename are present in a project, unexpected errors may occur.
 For example, the wrong flow or endpoint could be modified.
 Using files with encoded characters in their names is not recommended.

 * #4961: Having the `%` symbol in various file names can cause problems in the {{% variables/apibuilder_prod_name %}} Console and with direct linking.
 It is therefore advisable to avoid using `%` in API, Endpoint, Flow, Model, and Configuration file names.
 This is a result of an issue in react-router/history.
 For additional information, refer to [https://github.com/ReactTraining/history/issues/505](https://github.com/ReactTraining/history/issues/505).